mohamadzsa/MyCooperWeb/README.md

-# MY Cooper Web based Voice Assistant including (AI voice, Male Voice and Female Voice)
+# MY Cooper Web based Voice Assistant
+Three voice assistant prototypes including (AI voice, Male Voice and Female Voice)

 ## Requirements
 To have the full functionality this app requires to run on a node server.